Kristina01111000/typetester/README.md

 # typetester
 test typing speed

-connect javascript to index class/id:
+connect javascript to index class/id: -> has issues with the connections not working/ not working correctly
 -  text box change color when mismatched
 -  reset button
 -  timer (start, end, leading 0)